-If one considers the Chilean bond flows densities, expectedly, the local policy event leads to an overall improvement in the bond flow density.
-This is more notable in the BaR and in the right-hand part of the density.
-Thus, quantitatively the Chilean density improves (Figure at Appendix A7.2).22
+If one assesses the Chilean bond flows densities, the local policy event leads to an overall improvement in the bond flow density, which is largely expectedly.
+This is more notable for the case of the BaR and in the right-hand part of the density.
+Thus, quantitatively the Chilean density improves (Figure at Appendix A7.2).22 It is worth mentioning that the improvement in terms of the BaR is statistically significant, north of three standard deviations of bond flows.